Partnership with the Government of Togo

 GRAPHE (Groupe Chrétien de Recherche Action pour la Promotion Humaine)

-Peace Corps collaborates with this NGO to improve and expand its System of Rice Intensification (SRI) and Bio-Intensive Gardening (BIG) technology to enhance rice farming and high nutritive value and low-cost vegetables gardening techniques in Togo.
+Peace Corps collaborates with GRAPHE to improve and expand its System of Rice Intensification (SRI) and Bio-Intensive Gardening (BIG) projects to enhance rice farming and low-cost vegetable gardening in Togo.

 COM.INT.E.S.
 (Comité International d’Ethique et de Solidarité)

 COM.INT.E.S promotes bio-intensive gardening and improved crop cultivation technologies adapted to the local context.